codex-academy/SortAndSearch/index.md

 # Search and Sort

 This section is all about Sorting and Searching data.
-You will learn how to sort and create your own Data Structures
+You will learn how to sort and create your own Data Structures.

 ## Get to know the plumbing?